Aka-O/Aka-O/README.md

 #### Hi, you've found my GitHub page.
 This is where I'll be putting my (personal) project files.
 Like MATLAB, KiCad, LTSpice.
+You can also use this link to see my projects, though the files with code won't transfer well. https://drive.google.com/drive/u/0/folders/1EfZucxFBMEmWhSKOIsnHaXADpHhuPyiD

+The google drive mainly stores pictures of projects not involving code or without code.

 ## Bio
 I'm currently in the Electrical Engineering field, where my Honours' Thesis is based on Digital Signal Processing.
 I have experience with signal processing (though on MATLAB), PCB design on KiCad, circuit design and simulation through LTSpice, as well as some coding.
 I'll be putting my personal project's files here, and hopefully I can put some more code here soon.
 In addition to code, I'll be adding photos and some reports summarizing my projects.